 3.7.
 Entertainment and Gifts

-Providing or accepting entertainment or gifts shall be carried out when it is deemed both indispensable for business promotion and also appropriate from the viewpoint of Japanese practices and social code.
+Giving or accepting entertainment or gifts shall be carried out when it is deemed both indispensable for business promotion and also appropriate from the viewpoint of Japanese practices and social code.

-The following are prohibited as they breach laws and regulations:
+However, the following are prohibited as they breach laws and regulations:

 3.8.
 Internal accounting procedures, record-keeping and reporting

 3.11.
-Impediment of relations with antisocial forces
+Banning any relations with anti-social forces

 4. Personal Conduct